heroku/terraform-provider-heroku/docs/index.md

     such as Postgres' `DATABASE_URL`, are always accessible in the state.
     Set to `false` to only track managed config vars in the state.
 Defaults to `true`.

+  * `set_addon_config_vars_in_state` - (Optional) Controls whether the `heroku_addon.config_var_values` attribute
+    is set in the state file.
+The attribute stores each addon's config vars in Terraform state.
+This means sensitive add-on config vars, such as Postgres' `DATABASE_URL`, are always accessible in the state.
+    Set to `false` to prevent capturing these values.
+Defaults to `true`.

 * `delays` - (Optional) Delays help mitigate issues that can arise due to Heroku's eventually consistent data model.
 Only a single `delays` block may be specified, and it supports the following arguments: